 Cold Sandwich Cheese: Slicing and Flavor Rules

 Cold sandwich cheese needs to hit three targets: slice thin, fold clean, and taste present.
 The cheese layer in a cold sandwich is typically one-third the thickness of the meat layer.
-It has to deliver flavor in that thin cross-section.

 - Thin sliceability matters because thick cheese overwhelms the bread-to-filling ratio